manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 export default Event;
 ```

-If a user is authenticated but doesn't have the correct permission to edit events, the `Form` component won't be displayed making it unable for the user to edit the event details.
+If a user is authenticated but doesn't have the correct permission to edit events, the `Form` component won't be displayed, making it unable for the user to edit the event details.

 ## Conclusion